craftyoyo/Touchscreen-Automation/README.md

 sudo apt-get dist-upgrade
 sudo rpi-update
 ```

-### MySQL :
+### Install MySQL:
 ```
 sudo apt-get install mysql-server mysql-client python-mysqldb
 ```

-When you're sure MySQL is working, dump the dump.sql file or just create all tables manually
+After you have MySQL working, import the **dump.sql** file or just create all the tables manually.

 ```
 DROP TABLE IF EXISTS `cpu`;